tycho-mertens/MakeMKVRename/README.md

 ## Upload a video file to the DB
 First we need to have a DB, so we add some video files to it.
-This program is meant to be used with a centralized DB, or a DB which will be imported and export among other people (aka share the DB with people).
+This program is meant to be used with a centralized DB, or a DB which will be imported and exported among other people (aka share the DB with people).
 First select the tv show/serie, then drag and drop the video files, then click on "Try to auto match" (The program will try to extract the season and episode from the filename with regex), finally click on upload.
 <video src="https://user-images.githubusercontent.com/73956677/162569865-acfb79c9-033c-4887-aa68-e43b73e68574.mp4"></video>
 ## Match the fingerprints and rename the files